sailpoint-oss/golang-sdk/api_v3/docs/SODPolicyAPI.md

 [[Back to README]](../README.md)

-## StartSodAllPoliciesForOrg
+## Runs all policies for org

 > ReportResultReference StartSodAllPoliciesForOrg(ctx).MultiPolicyRequest(multiPolicyRequest).Execute()

-Runs all policies for org
+Runs multi-policy report for the org.
+If a policy reports more than 5000 violations, the report mentions that the violation limit was exceeded for that policy.
+If the request is empty, the report runs for all policies.
+Otherwise, the report runs for only the filtered policy list provided.

 ### Example